mnukka/harmony-one-testnet/README.md

 | 1 | localhost:9501 | localhost:9801 |

 ### Step 2 (optional) - imports your private key
-_it is done now automatically, but good to know how to do it_
+_it is done now automatically, but good to know how to do it.
+You cannot transfer currency from an account with hmy cli if it does not know its private key_
 ```
     docker exec -it harmony-localnet-ganache hmy keys import-private-key 1f84c95ac16e6a50f08d44c7bde7aff8742212fda6e4321fde48bf83bef266dc
 ```